MedP-CLIP: Medical CLIP with Region-Aware Prompt Integration: Experiments

 We extended the evaluation to multi-organ matching tasks on AMOS2022 and 3D-IRCADB.
-Due to the lack of region-level tuning in medical baseline models, we benchmarked against Alpha-CLIP (a natural image foundation model).
-As shown in Fig.~\ref{fig4}, MedP-CLIP significantly outperformed Alpha-CLIP in region-aware tasks, with bounding boxes (providing explicit spatial context) generally yielding higher accuracy than point prompts, while composite prompts achieved the best accuracy and recall.
-Fig.~\ref{fig5} visually validates these findings: under flexible regional prompts, MedP-CLIP was able to retrieve semantically aligned text descriptions with near-certain confidence ($>$98\%).
-These findings confirm that: (i) our feature-level prompt fusion effectively integrates positional guidance; (ii) prompt quality is directly correlated with discriminative localization capability a key advantage for medical image interpretation.
+Due to the lack of region-level tuning in medical baseline models, we benchmarked against Alpha-CLIP, a natural image foundation model.
+As shown in Fig.~\ref{fig4}, MedP-CLIP consistently outperformed Alpha-CLIP in region-aware tasks.
+Bounding box prompts, which provide explicit spatial context, generally yielded higher accuracy than point prompts, while composite prompts achieved the best overall accuracy and recall.
+To further examine the category-wise behavior, we provide a per-organ radar comparison on the 3D-IRCADB dataset.